silitics/rugpi/www/docs/bakery/index.md

 This does not mean that we don't believe in reusing existing technologies, but if we can make the ride smoother by building a specific type of wheel designed for the bumpy road ahead, we will do it.
 That being said, we think that Rugix Bakery leads to a much smoother development experience, especially when paired with Rugix Ctrl, than using Edi – but, that may very well be down to personal preference and familiarity with Ansible.
 If you prefer hard technical facts instead, here you are:
-While Rugix Bakery can spawn your system in a VM with a single command and even run automated integration tests on it, Edi can build containers, a feature which we currently lack.
+While Rugix Bakery can spawn your system in a VM with a single command and even run automated system tests on it, Edi can build containers, a feature which we currently lack.
 Edi's reference support for over-the-air updates reuses the Mender client [which lacks certain features, like adaptive delta updates, that you may want and get with Rugix Ctrl](../ctrl/index.md#comparison-to-other-solutions) and its integration in Rugix Bakery.
 Edi is also limited to Debian, while Rugix Bakery is independent of any specific distribution and also supports Alpine Linux and Raspberry Pi OS.